HashimotoPatrickMu/HashimotoPatrickMu_backup.github.io/README.md

-# hashimotoivory.github.io
+## This webpage shows how to use the DDP and git

-How to use DDP in single and multiple models training.
+> for demonstration